ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 So it can.
 And yet 9 out of 10 of your cases were in zero danger of not being able to scale, but all 10 were solved with [insert favorite js library].
 Can it scale _down_?
 Down so much that it can get out of its own way and not be needed at all?

 And that's really what the custom tag approach is about.
-Yes, a tag and attribute design is better than class-based - the time for that switch has come - but the real value is being able to leverage a web standard across all types of UI components, from standard elements like `<input>` to custom "micro" components like `<s-icon>` up to stateful components like `<s-alert>` and beyond.
+Yes, a tag and attribute design is better than class-based - the time for that switch has come - but the real value is being able to leverage a web standard (prefixed tag and attributes) across all types of UI components without the abstractions leaking.